Skip to content

 • bubble wrap

-Flatten any boxes you can’t fit in your orange bag, tie in a bundle and leave next to your orange bag.
+Flatten any boxes you can’t fit in your orange bag, tie in a bundle and leave next to the recycling bag for collection.

 Red bag for plastic and metal packaging